 A pivotal scene of American history took place on the fields of what is now Gettysburg National Military Park in Pennsylvania, about 82 miles (a 90-minute drive) from Washington, D.C.
 The three-day Battle of Gettysburg, fought on July 1st - 3rd in 1863, was the most decisive moment in the Civil War, with heavy casualties that set back the Confederate side and changed the course of the war in favor of the North.

 It's best to begin a visit at the Gettysburg National Military Park Museum and then explore the monuments and memorials on the 6,000-acre battlefield.
 The museum provides historical background on how the war started and details of events of the three-day battle, as well as explaining the results of the war.
 Exhibits present thematic topics such as "Causes of War from 1776 to 1861" and "Aftermath of the Battle."

 A highlight of the museum is the Battle of Gettysburg Cyclorama painted in the late 1880s by the French artist Paul Philippoteaux.

 The Museum & Visitor Center at the Gettysburg National Military Park has a bookshop and a café.
 The Museum & Visitor Center is also the starting point for guided tours of the battlefields.
 Guided tour options include a Battlefield Car Tour and a Battlefield Bus Tour, both led by licensed battlefield guides.
-The private company, Gettysbike Tours, offers guided tours by bicycle.
+The private company, GettysBike Tours, offers bicycle tours led by Licensed Battlefield Guides.

-Other must-see historic sites are the Gettysburg National Cemetery, where Abraham Lincoln delivered the Gettysburg Address on November 19, 1863, and the David Wills House in the historic downtown Gettysburg, where Lincoln spent the night before delivering the Gettysburg Address.
+Other must-see tourist attractions in Gettysburg are the Gettysburg National Cemetery, where Abraham Lincoln delivered the Gettysburg Address on November 19, 1863, and the David Wills House in the historic downtown Gettysburg, where Lincoln spent the night before delivering the Gettysburg Address.
 Free shuttles are available from the museum and visitor center to the David Wills House.

 An easy way to visit Gettysburg is on the Gettysburg Day Trip from Washington D.C., a guided excursion to Gettysburg National Military Park.
 The tour also includes a stop at the restored home (dating to 1860) of George Washington Shriver.
 On display are Civil War bullets that were discovered in the home, giving visitors a sense of the Shriver family's wartime experience.